NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **I focus on the next step, clearly and calmly**
   *We’ll begin by restarting your VPN connection and checking the access settings.
 I’ll walk you through the process.*
 ---
+## 2. When a Client is Using Aggressive or Inappropriate Language